 While it’s notoriously difficult to find impartial comparison websites for banking services (which is why we’ve written this article), there are a few resources out there that can help you gain some insight.

 The Business Banking Insight survey and website was launched by the Chancellor of the Exchequer and is run by the British Chambers of Commerce and the Federation of Small Businesses.
-At the time of writing, 20,011 small and medium-sized businesses had been surveyed, although this is being added to regularly to keep the information current.
+At the time of writing, 23,536 small and medium-sized businesses have been surveyed, although this is being added to regularly to keep the information current.

-The survey results help businesses to gain impartial insight into the business banking options available to them.
+The survey results help businesses obtain impartial insight into the business banking options available to them.
 Customers surveyed rate their business bank in key areas including charges and fees, transparency, and ease of contact.

 The Better Business Finance website was set up by Barclays, HSBC, Lloyds and Santander and is managed by the British Bankers’ Association (BBA).

 The website provides impartial advice and support to businesses looking for a bank account or financing.

 Suitable for small and medium-sized businesses in their first year of trading.
 Santander is the top rated high street bank according to the British Banking Insight survey.
 They have also been named business bank of the year for the last 3 years running by Moneyfacts.
 Santander’s current account for start-ups offers new customers free banking for up to 18 months.
 Santander also offer an interest rate of 0.1% AER.

 Barclays’ start-up business account offers free banking for the first 12 months.
 After this period there are two simple price plans to choose from, allowing you to select the one that is most suited to your business’ requirements.
 You can also take advantage of their monthly loyalty reward which reduces your bank charges the longer you stay with them.

 The Clydesdale Bank Small Business Account offers a huge 25 months free day-to-day banking for start-ups and switchers.